 Education goes far beyond classroom learning, especially with the internet at your disposal.
 With resources like Coursera, EdX, ALISON, and MIT OpenCourseWare, it’s possible to learn pretty much anything from the comfort of your living room.
 While some classes may cost a nominal fee, plenty are available for free, allowing you to enhance career prospects or simply feed curiosities without a major investment.
 Courses range from personal interest topics, like knitting or cooking, to complex scientific or financial subjects, making it easy to explore any topic that meets your fancy.

 Many charities and non-profit organizations rely heavily on volunteers to maintain operations, providing a time-consuming and rewarding way to get involved in your local community.
 Countless organizations require volunteers, from faith-based institutions to local landmarks, allowing you to find a topic, service, or destination you are passionate about.
-Volunteering is often on an as-needed or as-desired basis so your investment can be as minimal or as substantial as you would like.
+Volunteering is a great sober activity that often takes place on an as-needed or as-desired basis.
+So, your investment can be as minimal or as substantial as you would like.
 Further, tasks range from paperwork to fundraising and everything in between, giving you a way to play to your strengths.

 Learn an Instrument

 Music plays a huge role in modern life, from the radio to movie soundtracks to streaming apps like Spotify and Pandora.
 If you love music, learning to make your own can be a worthy use of your time.
 Even if you’ve never played an instrument before, it’s never too late to learn.
 Look at university or school programs for tips or classes for beginners, or to get in touch with private teachers.
 Picking up skills may not be easy, but the hard work and dedication that go into success can be deeply satisfying.
 As you improve, you may even be able to join local ensembles or groups to hone your skills and bond with other budding musicians.